LanDinh/khaleesi-ninja/documentation/scripts.md

 ### `parse_service.sh RAW_INPUT`

 This will parse the raw input to extract service information from the json object.

+### `parse_environment.sh RAW_INPUT`

+This will parse the raw input to extract environment information from the json object.

 ### `valid_environment.sh ENVIRONMENT`